-Weymouth & Portland Borough Council takes a proactive and comprehensive risk assessment approach to the management of health and safety in gardens:
+Weymouth Town Council takes a proactive and comprehensive risk assessment approach to the management of health and safety in gardens:

-• All Parks & Open Space staff has a personal copy of the section's Health & Safety Codes of Practice and a Health and Safety section in their employee file.

-Training needs are identified via the induction and appraisal systems and copies of certificates are kept in the file.

-- All Parks' staff undertake a health check covering hand arm vibration and hearing tests. - Monitoring and managing hand arm vibration using HAV meters and HAV wear, with a cloud based reporting platform, to assess HAVs risk to tool exposure by employees. - There are known procedures for all activities regularly carried out by staff in the Parks team and for reporting incidents. - There is a lone worker policy and a mobile phone is provided to all Parks staff. - The Property Services team has undertaken an extensive audit of water safety within the borough's open spaces speak to Bob?
+- All Parks & Open Space staff has a personal copy of the section's Health & Safety Codes of Practice and a Health and Safety section in their employee file.
+Training needs are identified via the induction and appraisal systems and copies of certificates are kept in the file. - All Parks' staff undertake a health check covering hand arm vibration and hearing tests. - Monitoring and managing hand arm vibration using HAV meters and HAV wear, with a cloud based reporting platform, to assess HAVs risk to tool exposure by employees. - There are known procedures for all activities regularly carried out by staff in the Parks team and for reporting incidents and accidents to the general public. - There is a lone worker policy and a mobile phone is provided to all Parks staff.